December 31st, 2011 | Mp3 Posts | 0 Comments

 Awesome album.
 Doesn’t have the genius of some other albums on this list, but makes up for it in its bad-assness and the political importance of its lyrics.
 Dan Boekner and wife Alexis Perry synth things up big time and write about the horror and decadence of some of the world’s darker corners.
 Most of this is expressed through suggestive imagery in songs like “Damage” and “Cheap Music” where they sing about “guns in the street fair” and “a thousand lonely kids making noise in the basement” because its illegal to play the music they do.
 Then there are the anthems.
 “Serve The People”, is, I would say, the best and most timely song of 2011.
 As dictatorships fall only to be replaced by new ones and free countries are declared battlefields, the prerogatives of the leaders of men have never in recent memory been as obvious and disgusting.
 “You don’t serve the people” could practically be the slogan of the year.
 “Repatriated”, another standout anthem, is fearful on one hand – “I see the future and it’s coming in low” – but on the other, invigorated – “Your little heart is gonna be sewn…I will never be repatriated”.
 It’s a song about freedom and escape, but it’s about escaping the mental prisons of North American consumerism and the ideology that what happens over there doesn’t have to matter to us over here.

 While the rest of musical world obsesses over love, sex, and the self, with bands even as high brow as the Arcade Fire retreating to the suburbs to write about the desperation and despair in their own hearts (admittedly still a noble pursuit), Dan Boekner and his company from album to album appear to be the last bastion of rockers singing about the state of the world beyond the borders of our countries and ourselves.
 At the end of the album he sings, “gimme no no feeling” because it’s hard to keep caring about the rest of the world.
 The masses make the same mistakes over and over, and whether their rulers be elected or appointed, they never “serve the people”, but just make things worse and worse.
 But Boekner will likely keep singing his songs about the world and the people who inhabit it, because he cannot vanquish those feelings of disgust that have tormented him since he burst on the scene in 2004 with Wolf Parade‘s first album.
-For him it sucks, but for us, his listeners, it’s a beautiful thing.

 2. Destroyer – Kaputt